systemetric/docs.robocon.uk/src/content/docs/tools/editor.md

 sidebar:
   order: 3
 ---
 We recommend you use the code editor that's included with Shepherd to program your robot.
-You can either program in Python or use Blockly, a powerful Scratch-like programming tool.
+You can either program in Python or use Blockly, a Scratch-like programming tool.

 Assuming you've [connected to your robot](/tools/connecting), head to <http://robot.local/editor> or click the orange editor button on the Shepherd homepage.